Birlasoft

 Birlasoft is an Indian multinational information technology services and consulting company, founded in 1990 and headquartered in Pune, India.
 It is a part of the CKA Birla Group.

-It operates across a variety of sectors, including manufacturing, life sciences, energy, utilities, banking, financial services, and insurance.
 Birlasoft has a presence in the United States, United Kingdom, Europe, and the Asia-Pacific region and delivery centers in India.

 The company's shares are listed on the Bombay Stock Exchange and the National Stock Exchange of India.
 As of April 2024, Birlasoft's market capitalization was approximately ₹20,000 crore.